Emacs & Vim

 "," 'projectile-find-file)

-With this I can open a small panel that finds files in my project
+With this I can open a small panel that finds files in my

-times instead of Ctrl-c p f
+two times instead of Ctrl-c p f

 .